-Nikiya, a temple dancer, has secretly sworn her eternal love to Solor, a noble warrior.
-When she rejects the attentions of the High Brahmin, he is furious and determines to have Solor killed.
+Nikiya, a temple dancer, has secretly sworn her eternal love to the warrior Solor.
+When she rejects the High Brahmin, he determines to take revenge on Solor.
+But his actions have terrible consequences.

 News and features

 The American Royal Ballet Principal on the challenges of the role, and working with Natalia Makarova.

 Audience tweets from the opening night of Natalia Makarova's exotic ballet.

 Ballet Mistress Samantha Raine on learning one of the most enduring sequences of classical ballet.

 The Royal Ballet Principal answers your questions on roles, inspiration, and Brazilian cooking.

 Marius Petipa’s exotic La Bayadère was given its premiere at the Bolshoi Theatre in St Petersburg in 1877.
 It was regularly performed within the former Soviet Union throughout the 20th century but was almost unknown in the West until 1961, when the touring Kirov Ballet performed the famous Kingdom of the Shades scene.
 Natalia Makarova saw the ballet as a child in Leningrad and created this version for American Ballet Theatre in 1980.